 Healthcare professional advise against exceeding the upper limit for intake, which is 3,000 mcg of preformed vitamin A per day for adults.

 Higher amounts may cause acute hypervitaminosis A in adults.
 Children can experience harmful effects at much lower amounts (

 Individual tolerance varies considerably.
 Children and people with liver diseases like cirrhosis and hepatitis are at an increased risk and need to take extra care.

-Pregnant women should also be especially careful, since high doses of vitamin A may harm the fetus.
-Doses as low as 25,000 IU per day have been linked with birth defects (19).
+Pregnant women should also be especially careful, since high doses of vitamin A may harm the fetus (

-While supplements are beneficial for those who suffer from deficiency, most people get enough vitamin A from their diet and do not need to take supplements.
+While supplements are beneficial for those who have a deficiency, most people get enough vitamin A from their diet and do not need to take supplements.

 Yet, controlled studies suggest that vitamin A supplements may benefit certain people even if their diet meets the basic requirements.